A little about us...

 Can we get all the pictures taken?
 You can send them unedited.

 The short answer is no. Why?
 In a 30-minute session, we shoot 300+ images.
 We do this to make sure we get the best possible shot of every pose.
 We have to account for blinking (wind!), hair blowing (wind!), folks not looking at the camera (men are worse than kids!), etc. Multiple that by having 5,10, or 20 people in your session...
 Yeah, there's a lot that goes into getting a good picture.
 We do you the favor of taking out all those pictures where someone is blinking, the duplicates, where Dad is not looking at the camera, and test shots (we take test shots multiple times throughout a session because the light is constantly changing).
 In today's digital world, we are able to take a lot more pictures than when we used film, but the pictures (files) are HUGE.
 An unedited picture would be in RAW format.
 You would not be able to see the pictures in RAW format unless you have a way to convert the files.
+Sorry, but all pictures taken are not a part of your package.
+You do not "own" all pictures taken.

 What should I bring to my session?

 We'll bring some "beachy" props (shells, starfish, buckets) but you are welcome to bring anything you want.
 You can bring special toys or blankets to a cooler of "goodies" for the adults (glass bottles are not allowed on the beach).
-You should bring snacks if your little one might get hungry.
+You should bring snacks if your little one gets hungry.
 It is always fun to get candid photos of children which means they get a little sandy or wet.
 We suggest bringing a change of clothes and towels if you want some "action" shots.
 Baby powder is the best way to remove sand from DRY skin.
 "Google" it!

 What editing do you do?
 Do you Photoshop?